 There is now a notification center where you can review all pending notifications on your phone.

-Only those that are "in force on the phone" are displayed.
-When you delete one from the phone, it will then disappear from the clock.
-But what is not possible is to remove the notification on the clock and have it disappear from the phone.
-However, this is a much more practical function than as previously implemented.
+Only those that are "current on the phone" are displayed.
+When you delete one from the phone, it will then disappear from the watch.
+But what is not possible is to delete the notification on the watch and have it disappear from the phone.
+However, it is a much more practical feature than the way it was implemented before.

 It's true that Suunto updates aren't terribly frequent, but when they do arrive they always bring something more or less new.